 The EWA consists of two key components:

-• Candidates demonstrate hands-on skills in installing, terminating, and testing copper or fibre optic cables.
+- Demonstrate hands-on skills in installing, terminating, and testing cables

-• Tasks include laying cables, looming them into cabinets, installing containment, and performing terminations.
+- Tasks include laying cables, looming, installing containment, and terminations

 Benefits of the ECS Gold Card